 CostOwl.com note: Need a VoIP phone system service at an affordable price?
 Fill out the 30 second questionnaire below and our VoIP phone system partners will send you free price quotes.

 The average monthly price paid for a VoIP phone service is $25 per user.
 An IP phone costs $500 on average however a desk phone is not required to utilize VoIP.

 VoIP is short for Voice over Internet Protocol.
 It allows voice information to be sent over the internet rather than a traditional phone line.
-It is one of the newest and most exciting developments in phone system technology since the invention of the telephone.
+It was one of the most exciting developments in phone system technology since the invention of the telephone.
 VoIP can slash your phone bills in addition to providing features not available on previous generations of business phone systems.